DeXter-rno076/mediawiki-bot/README.md

 In general I strongly recommend to wait for every single request except of edit requests that are at the end of your loop (if you're editing a set of pages).

 ### Custom errors
-Some actions can throw custom errors themselves (they are listed in the corresponding section of this file) and the error CantGetTokenError can happen for every editing action and login (because it happens in getting the token needed for the action).
+Some actions can throw custom errors themselves (they are listed in the corresponding section of this file) and the error `CantGetTokenError` can happen for every editing action and login (because it happens in getting the token needed for the action).
 You can of course catch them but as long as you don't send too many requests at once to your wiki, you shouldn't need to.

+### logs
+Per default the bot automatically creates a directory "logs" where every editing action gets logged.
+This helps to find potential problems that occured when editing, without having to keep the terminal open.
+Each URL gets an own sub directory.
+This is especially relevant for [reverting](#revert) edits of the bot.
+To remove logs that are empty or contain only the login, you can use [cleanUpLogFiles](#cleanUpLogFiles).

 ### What can be imported
 * Bot